1 Classification of open fractures topenlarge

 - Cover promptly

 Any open wound needs to be protected from secondary contamination.
-A sealed dressing (e.g., antibiotic bead pouch, or vacuum-assisted wound closure device) can be used.
-Vacuum-assisted wound closure helps to reduce the size of an open wound and promotes the formation of granulation tissue.
+A sealed dressing (e.g., antibiotic bead pouch, or vacuum-assisted wound closure (VAC)) can be used.
+VACs help to reduce the size of an open wound and promote the formation of granulation tissue.
 It may permit early split-thickness skin graft closure.

-It is important to close a complex wound, especially involving a joint, as soon as the wound appears healthy, rather than to leave it open and risk hospital infection.
+It is important to close a complex wound, especially involving a joint, as soon as the wound appears healthy (preferably at 5-7 days), rather than to leave it open and risk hospital infection.

 Soft-tissue coverage in open fractures